 Submissions may include, but are not limited to, two-dimensional, three dimensional, and/or time-based work (e.g. games, audio recording, scripts, website, etc.).
 Preparatory work such as sketches and concept drawings may be included as components of your portfolio.

-Art schools will also look at your versatility and variety.
+Art schools will also look at your versatility and variety to judge how you prepare your art portfolio.
 One reason versatility is important is because the ability to create multiple art forms is a sign of a talented artist and one who can apply their skills in multiple ways.
 It is also rare for an artist to stick exclusively to one art form.
 For example, artists who work with ceramics or in fashion design often need to be able to draw accurate designs before they begin their work.

 Often, they will also look for your own unique style and personality in your works.
 The School of the Art Institute of Chicago states on its admissions page that the most important thing they look for in an art portfolio is “[W]ork that will give us a sense of you, your interests, and your willingness to explore, experiment, and think beyond technical art and design skills.”
 Your style will be the factor that differentiates you from the others, and can be a plus point in art school applications!

 Of course, you can always practice by yourself to improve your artistic skills.
 However, we strongly recommend a more systematic approach.
 At Visual Arts Centre, we provide professional courses which will definitely add memorable pieces to your portfolio.
 Our courses include Professional Oil Painting, Professional Watercolour Painting, Professional Acrylic Painting as well as Professional Drawing and Sketching.
 We also have a course that focuses more on portfolio preparation on its own!